The Ultimate Guide to the Best DJ Setups in 2026 for any Budget!

 Hercules T7 Premium (£699)

-T7 is the best choice for DJs wanting the analogue feel of vinyl on a tight budget.
-Its closest-priced competition is the RANE ONE, which costs almost double at £1,300!
+The only device that does spinning platters for well under £1,000!
+The Hercules T7 is the best choice for DJs wanting the analogue feel of vinyl on a tight budget.
+Its closest-priced competition is the RANE ONE MKII, which costs almost double at £1,349!

 Even though T7 is technically not in the same league as RANE’s ground-breaking device due to its lack of direct-drive motors, this unit is still a dream to cut on.
+The belt-driven motors, also found on portabilist turntables, are more than powerful enough to scratch on as they only deal with smaller 7” vinyl discs.

 Watch us cut it up on the original T7 in our performance video!